 You probably should also consider purchasing annual maintenance and support, which may run an additional 15-20% of the PACS software price.
 This adds another $7,500 - 10,000 to the five-year total cost of ownership.

 When figuring out the total cloud PACs pricing, we use the assumption of a five-year useful life for on-site hardware.
 With the proper care, they can last longer.
 But at the end of that period, you should figure in another similar capital investment.

-Also, when you are figuring the cost of an on-site PACS you probably should add in the cost (in addition to the potential aggravation) of mangaging your own on-site IT help.
-If you assume you would be consuming 1/10 of an IT person for an onsite PACS at an annual salary of $85,000, you might want to include another $42,500 over the five year life of the system into your cost calculations.
-This percentage could obviously scale up based on the efficiency/inefficiency of the IT staff or PACS related demands on his or her time.
+Also, when you are figuring the dicom software price, you probably should add in the cost of managing your own on-site IT help.
+If you assume you would be consuming 1/20 of an IT person for an onsite PACS at an annual fully burdened cost of $85,000, you might want to include another $21,250 over the five-year life of the system into your cost calculations.
+This percentage could obviously scale up based on the efficiency/inefficiency of the IT staff or PACS-related demands on his or her time.

 So...
 What Is The Total Cost of Ownership of a PACS?

 That means that your total cost of ownership, assuming a five-year useful life will be about $40,000.

 $10,000 + $10,000 + $21,250 = $41,250